jhpyle/docassemble/_docs/functions.md

   user's answers will not be deleted.
 The default behavior is `'exit'`.
 * `exit_label` - can be used to change the appearance of the "Exit" menu option.
-* `pre` - can be set to HTML that will be inserted immediately after the `question` part of a screen
+* `pre` - can be set to HTML that will be inserted before the `question` part of a screen.
 * `submit` - can be set to HTML that will be inserted before the buttons.
 * `continue_button_label` - will change the text in the Continue